A Litany of Incompetence - Staff and the Civil War

-An authority on Napoleonic warfare, Scott Bowden in "Last Chance for Victory", a book on Gettysburg co-authored with Bill Ward, shows that Napoleon had more staff officers in a division than Lee did in his entire army at Gettysburg.
+An authority on Napoleonic warfare, Scott Bowden in "Last Chance for Victory", a book on Gettysburg co-authored with Bill Ward, state that Napoleon had more staff officers in a division than Lee did in his entire army at Gettysburg.
 At Austerlitz, Napoleon had nearly 200 men in his headquarters staff.
 Each of Napoleon's corps had thirty or more staff officers, and each division had 20 or more.
 Napoleon was supported by a staff roughly ten times the size of Lee's staff.
 For the Seven Days, Lee's staff consisted of just 12 officers plus couriers.
 With time, the size and efficiency of the staff was increased only slightly.
 Bowden argues that an inadequate staff made it impossible for Lee to coordinate the army effectively.
-On July 2nd Lee launched an en echelon attack, a favorite technique of Frederick the Great, perhaps because it was impossible to coordinate anything else.
+On July 2nd Lee launched an en echelon attack, a favorite technique of Frederick the Great, perhaps because it was impossible to coordinate anything else - each division would attack at an interval after the division to it right.
 To get all of his divisions to attack simultaneously, for example, would not have been possible.
-When division commander Gen. Pender was hit by enemy fire, the attack broke down as it was approaching Cemetery Hill, perhaps saving the Union army.
+So when division commander Gen. Pender was hit by enemy fire, the attack broke down as it was approaching Cemetery Hill, perhaps saving the Union army.

 Gettysburg provides a number of additional examples of staff failures with serious consequences.
 Longstreet's march on the second day was delayed when it encountered an area observable from Little Round Top, and much time was lost when the troops were redirected.
 Why was this area not discovered before?
 A larger and better staff might have prevented this incident and gained valuable hours.
 R.H.
 Anderson commanding a division of Hill's corps was ordered to attack with short notice after Longstreet had begun his attack, but he was not told the object of the attack or that the original plan to attack up the Emitsburg Road had been modified.
 The attack on Cemetery Hill was repulsed in no small part because of the lack of coordination between the divisions of Early and Rodes.
 The Union side also suffered from staff problems.
 Despite visits from Meade's staff, Dan Sickles was never sure where Meade wanted his corps to be, which contributed to his decision to move forward.
 When attacked, Sickles required reinforcements.
 When Geary's division of the XII Corps was sent to assist, it marched from Culps Hill not long before the Confederates attacked, and the move was marred by poor staff work.
 Geary's division was to follow Williams' division, which had not been given specific direction.
 Geary explained, "When ordered to leave my entrenchments, I received no specific instructions as to the object of the move, the direction to be taken, or the point to be reached, beyond the order to move, by the right flank and to follow the First Division.
 The First Division, having gone out of sight or hearing, I directed the head of my column by the course of some of the men of that division who appeared to be following it."
 Geary's division became lost and was not able to reinforce the endangered Union left flank.
 It participated in neither protecting Culps Hill nor saving the endangered left flank.
 Cole's "Command and Communication Frictions" on p54 quotes Union Col. Thomas Rafferty, an officer in Sickles' corps who was not happy with the army's staff.
 His assessment of his army's staff system was damning.